Don’t die with your creativity still inside you, waiting to be expressed

 With as little as 15 minutes a day you can build and keep a daily creative practice.
 Creating for Happiness guides you through the the process of setting up a sustainable daily creative habit but it doesn’t stop there.
-Creating for Happiness continues to be your guide and provide motivation and inspiration to keep you going.
+Creating for Happiness continues to be your guide and provide motivation and inspiration to keep you going, even when it feels hard.
+(Especially when it feels hard.)

 Creating for Happiness is for you if: